Muhammad al-Mahdi al-Majdhub: Early life and education

 Muhammad al-Mahdi al-Majdhub was born in 1919 in al-Damar, the capital of the River Nile state in North Sudan.
 His father is the Sufi sheikh, known in Sudan as Muhammad al-Majdhub, who belongs to the Ja’aliyin tribe of the north-central Sudanese tribes.
-He was Khalwa educated, where he learned reading, writing and the Qur'an.
-According to Babkier Hassan Omer, the Khalwa's fire (known as al-Toqaba) inspired al-Majdhub to call his first collection "The Fire of Majdhib".
+He was khalwa educated, where he learned reading, writing and the Quran.
+According to Babiker Hassan Omer, the khalwa's fire (known as al-Toqaba) inspired al-Majdhub to call his first collection "The Fire of Majadhib".
 He wrote in the introduction to the collection “The knights, jurists and paranormal people watched around it, glorifying and chanting, His Eminence among people and security comfort, for centuries".

-The Sudanese writer and academic Abdullah Al-Tayyib (1921-2003) grown in al-Majdhub's house after the death of his father.
-Both grew up close friends and poets.
+The Sudanese writer and academic Abdullah El Tayib (1921-2003) grew up in al-Majdhub's house after the death of his father and they became friends and both poets.